jsmolka/blog/content/posts/progress-report-5/index.md

 }
 ```

-Actions similar to this need to be done at all places which relate to states defined in the `State` enum.
+Actions similar to this need to be done at all places that relate to states defined in the `State` enum.
 Once we have a functional `state` variable in place, we can start thinking about writing a `dispatch` function that considers the state.
 The five different states require 32 unique dispatch functions to be defined (the number of plausible combinations is lower).
 Here we can use C++'s templates to create an optimized dispatch function for each state case without writing more than one function.
 The current implementation looks like [this](https://github.com/jsmolka/eggvance/blob/5d36e1067d15bb0d611719d8d7022de567a0488b/eggvance/src/arm/arm.cpp#L69).

 ```cpp
 template<uint state>